 Over the past few years, Google has increased the number of results that feature fast answers in the featured snippets box or “zero position” by understanding what people want, meaning it can answer their queries immediately.
 However, if someone wants to learn about the history and demographics of Chicago and they’re served ads for hotels, flights, and tours, they’re likely to have a bad response.

 If your content optimizes for phrases that aren’t tailored to your customers intent – regardless of how relevant the content might be, then you’re unlikely to see the traffic and sales responses you want in your SEO campaign.
+ON top of it, 2019 EMAIL MARKETING TRENDS – FIX NOW MEDIA has proved to be one of the most important strategies to adopt in order to ensure continued communication with customers, improve brand loyalty, and also improve overall ROI.

 To that end, there are steps any company can take (no matter your size or budget) to tap into semantic keyword research and campaign development.